pirate/sites-using-cloudflare/README.md

  "The greatest period of impact was from February 13 and February 18 with around 1 in every 3,300,000 HTTP requests through Cloudflare potentially resulting in memory leakage (that’s about 0.00003% of requests), potential of 100k-200k paged with private data leaked every day" -- [source](https://news.ycombinator.com/item?id=13719518)

+You can see some of the leaked data yourself in search engine caches: https://duckduckgo.com/?q=+%7B%22scheme%22%3A%22http%22%7D+CF-Host-Origin-IP&t=h_&ia=web

 ## What should I do?

 Check your password managers and **change all your passwords**, especially those on these affected sites.